onurkya7/Inventory-Management-Software/README.md

 # Inventory-Management-Software-C-Sharp
-There are many functions in the stock tracking application.
+- There are many functions in the stock tracking application.
 It provides software with a clear interface and many modules that many businesses can use.

+## Setup Environment

-For the program to work properly, install the application called AccessDatabaseEngine, this will prevent the loss of database files, and the program will run smoothly.
+1- For the program to work properly, install the application called **AccessDatabaseEngine**, this will prevent the loss of database files, and the program will run smoothly.

-You can use the program modernly with fonts by entering the file named fonts_net_BLACKR_ and pressing the install icon.
+2- To install the font located in the root directory, you need to enter the file named **fonts_net_BLACKR_** and click on the install icon.

-## Some examples from the interface
+## Application

 ### Login Page

 ID : 123000